scalgo/scalgoproto/doc/binary_coding.md

 * Floats: The float is encoded as a basic type.
 If it is marked optional NAN is used to signal that it has no value.
 * Bytes, Texts, list and tables: Are encoded as a U48 offset of the magic of object in the message.
 A zero offset denotes that there is no value.
 If the Bytes, Texts, list or table is marked as inplace, instead of the offset, the length of the object is encoded, the object is then encoded without its magic and length immediatly after the table.
 That is at the location table.offset+table.length+8.
 * Union: The choice of union member is encoded as a U16.
 Where zero indicates no member and other members are numbered as they appear in the specification from 1.
 Next the offset of the object is encoded as a U48.
 If the union is marked as inplace instead of the offset the length of the object is encoded and the content of the object is encoded without the magic and length immediatly after the table.
 That is at the location table.offset+table.length+8.

+### Direct lists
+Direct list are used to store lists of tabels.
+First the magic U32 0xE2C6CC05 is encoded.
+Then the number of elements in the list are encoded as a U48.
+Then the magic of the stored tables are encoded as a U32.
+Then the size of each table is encoded as a U32.

+Finally the individual table elements are encoded in order.
+This is done as described in the Tables section except that the MAGIC and size are skipped.
+They would be the same for each element, so they are encode once in the header.

 ### Message
 Objects in a message can occur in arbitrary order.
 A message starts with the magic U32 0xB5C0C4B3, followed by a U48 containing the offset of the root table within the message.